Associate Teaching Professor

 Ms. Inkman teaches piano, Class Piano, Music Theory I and II, Basic Music and Reading Skills and Introduction to Western Music at Wake Forest University.
 Previous teaching appointments include the University of North Carolina School of the Arts, Lenoir-Rhyne College, Piedmont International University, Greensboro Music Academy, University of North Carolina School of the Arts Summer Session and Chamber Music Institute and she owned her own music studio in Canada.

 She has extensive and diverse performance experience in solo, chamber music, musical theater, vocal lieder, opera, choral, orchestral piano music, dance and church music.
-As opera accompanist she played for the A. J. Fletcher Opera Institute and was organist/pianist for the Oak Summit United Methodist Church for ten years.
-For many years, she served as pianist for the Elementary Honors Chorus and Junior High Honors Chorus at the annual MENC Convention.
-As the pianist for the WFU Concert Choir, she has performed throughout the United States and in Austria, Italy and Ireland.
-Her New York debut recital was at Weill Hall at Carnegie Hall in New York, New York in 1991.
+As opera accompanist she played for the A. J. Fletcher Opera Institute and was organist and pianist for the Oak Summit United Methodist Church for ten years.
+For many years, she served as pianist for the Elementary Honors Chorus and Junior High Honors Chorus at the annual National Association for Music Education Convention.
+As the pianist for the Wake Forest University Concert Choir, she has performed throughout the United States and in Austria, Italy and Ireland.
+Her New York debut recital was at Weill Hall at Carnegie Hall, New York City in 1991.